Fas96/FCDSystem/docs/mockito.md

     - Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
     - Mocks are pre-programmed with expectations which form a specification of the calls they are expected to receive.
 They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.
     - Spy objects are stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent.

+## Stubbing
+Stubbing literally provides what should be called when a function is called
+//stubbing used here is used to force what the mock object will return when a method is called when(bookRepository.findBookByBookId("1234")).thenReturn(book1);
+when(bookRepository.findBookByBookId("1235")).thenReturn(book2);